awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 ```

 This issue can occur if any of the following are true:
-+ The Kubernetes namespace string in `CreateComputeEnvironment` call does not exist\.
++ The Kubernetes namespace string in `CreateComputeEnvironment` call doesn't exist\.
 + The required Role\-Based Access Control \(RBAC\) permissions to manage the namespace are not configured correctly\.
-+ AWS Batch does not have access to the Amazon EKS Kubernetes API server endpoint\.
++ AWS Batch doesn't have access to the Amazon EKS Kubernetes API server endpoint\.

 For information about how to resolve this issue, see [Getting started with AWS Batch on Amazon EKS](https://docs.aws.amazon.com/batch/latest/userguide/getting-started-eks.html)\.

 #### Deleted compute environment<a name="deleted_compute_environment"></a>

-If you delete an Amazon EKS cluster before you delete the attached AWS Batch on Amazon EKS compute environment, the compute environment status is changed to `INVALID`\.
-In this scenario, the compute environment does not work properly if you re\-create the Amazon EKS cluster with the same name\.
+Suppose that you delete an Amazon EKS cluster before you delete the attached AWS Batch on Amazon EKS compute environment\.
+Then, the compute environment status is changed to `INVALID`\.
+In this scenario, the compute environment doesn't work properly if you re\-create the Amazon EKS cluster with the same name\.

 To resolve this issue, delete and then re\-create the AWS Batch on Amazon EKS compute environment\.